Selecting Database Data for Export

 4.Select the desired data source from the Data Source list.

 5.In the Source tree view, select the data you want to export, as follows:

 •To change the root database object, click the arrow icon and switch to the required schema or database.
-Note that this feature is supported only by some database kinds, such as SQL Server.
+This is applicable only for those databases where multiple root objects (schema or databases) exist, such as SQL Server.

 •To select data from tables or views, leave the default Table option selected, and then click the check boxes next to the required tables or views.
 You can optionally refine the selection with the help of views, filters, favorites, and Object Locator, as well as the Show checked objects only option, like in the Online Browser.
 Only the selected tables or views will be exported.